niklasberlin/websocket-lowerThirds/README.md

 # do not consider this stable!

 This is a websocket example for lower Thirds written in python.
+It is intended to be used by the xHain Hack and Makespace in Berlin during the second edition of the remote chaos experience (rc3 rev2) from the CCC in 2021.

 ## Installation